oleggrishechkin/react-tagged-state/website/docs/advanced/create-an-effect.md

 ## Why?

 Basically, we should avoid effects.
-But it's useful in useEffect, when we want to run some function but don't want to re-render our component. ([see useSignalEffect](../api-reference/useSignalEffect.md))
+But it's useful in useEffect, when we want to run some function but don't want to re-render our component.